5-Ingredient Grilled Pesto Pizza

 - Cooked on the grill- perfect when it is too hot to cook indoors!

-Key Ingredients For This Grilled Pesto Pizza
+Key Ingredients For Grilled Pizza with Pesto

 - Pizza Dough: Use any store-bought ball of dough.
 If you can find whole-wheat use it for the additional nutrients and fiber or make your own whole-wheat pizza dough.
 Sometimes the best bet for a great ball of dough is to buy one from your local pizza shop.